FaizanMunsaf/Yacc-parser-Basic/README.md

-prerequisites:
+# prerequisites:

 you need to install

 	javacc javac java (jdk-8u241)

+For install javacc you need to add a folder in

+	/programfiles/java/       (paste here javacc folder)

+after that go to the edit enviroment and add this folders and other folder path which exists into the java file

 ========================

-comand run on the cmd
+### comand run on the cmd

 ========================